Educational Social Environments & Classroom Social Environments

 Before you teach you should recognize your personal beliefs and theories and analyze what their impact will be on your classroom practices.
 To discover and be able to explain how your ideas and theories align with and affect your methodologies, strategies, procedures, and interactions, which will in turn affect the success you and your students achieve.
 The following information provides assistance for your reflection and analysis.

-First, review a summary of the social environment in a traditional classroom.
+First, is a review summary of the social environment in a traditional classroom.

 The classroom is a unique social environment unlike most other social organizations.
 Below are five attributes for all social environments with a description for each in a traditional classroom environment.
 Notice how different they are from social environments such as: a group of friends, a club, religious group, sports team, travel group, alumni group, and most other groups.